 The expungement law that passed in 2019 established an expedited expungement process for certain minor marijuana, hashish, and paraphernalia conviction records.
-While laudable for its social justice aims, the process may have the unintended and unfair effect of delaying the review of standard expungement petitions.
+While laudable for its social justice aims, the process may have the unintended and unfair effect of delaying the review of expungement petitions.

 Those criminal records included simple possession, failure to make lawful disposition of marijuana or hashish, being under the influence of those substances, and simple possession of drug paraphernalia as well as a school zone or public areas, distribution, and intent to distribute for less than one ounce of marijuana and less than five grams of hashish.

-On February 22, 2021, the Governor signed a bill decriminalizing possession of up to six ounces.
+On February 22, 2021, Governor Phil Murphy signed a bill decriminalizing possession of up to six ounces.
 Following the decriminalization bill’s signing, the Attorney General dismissed all pending cases for possession of under six ounces or distribution of less than one ounce.
 For cases already resolved, the Attorney General required the courts to devise a system of automatic expungement by operation of law instead of requiring the person with a record to take any steps to petition for an expungement.

-The AG’s directive required termination of all sentences, supervision, and unpaid fines terminated, which resulted in the New Jersey Supreme Court’s recent order.
+The AG’s directive required the termination of all sentences, supervision, and unpaid fines terminated, which resulted in the New Jersey Supreme Court’s recent order.
 According to the Order, 360,000 cases will be affected.
 However, verifying that one’s record has indeed been expunged might still take some time.

 The Long Road to Expungement

 The NJ Supreme Court’s Order ends a long history of discrimination against People of Color.
 At the decriminalization signing ceremony in February, Governor Phil Murphy noted that prior laws were racist.